fkhadra/react-toastify-doc/docs/limit-the-number-of-toast-displayed.md

 ---
 id: 'limit-the-number-of-toast-displayed'
-title: 'Limit the number of toast displayed'
+title: 'Limit the number of toast displayed (v6)'
-sidebar_label: 'Limit the number of toast displayed'
+sidebar_label: 'Limit the number of toast displayed (v6)'
 ---

 Notifications are useful to get the attention of the user.
 But displaying too many of them can also be counterproductive.